Zachary-2612/School-management-system/README.md

 - Sotre and load the teacher, student, transition, financial information from the txt file.

 #payMentException
-- hadling the invalid payment and throw exception
+- Handle the invalid payment and throw exception